DarioCasciato/obsidian-auto-folder-collapse/README.md

 ## Installation

-### Downloading from the obsidian.md Community Plugin Browser
+### Downloading from the Obsidian.md Community Plugin Browser

 1. Open Obsidian and go to `Settings`.
 2. Navigate to the `Community plugins` section.
 3. Click on `Browse` and search for `Auto Folder Collapse`.
 4. Click `Install` and then `Enable`.

-### Dwonloading from the GitHub Repository
+### Downloading from the GitHub Repository

 1. Download the plugin files from the [GitHub repository](https://github.com/DarioCasciato).
 2. Copy the Plugin Folder to your Obsidian vault's plugins folder: `<vault>/.obsidian/plugins/`.